rhysd/Tui/README.md

 The format is a [Electron's accelerator](https://github.com/electron/electron/blob/master/docs/api/accelerator.md).
 Please see the document to know how to configure this value.
 Default value is `"CmdOrCtrl+Shift+S"`.
 If you want to disable, please set empty string or `null`.

+### plugins

+String array of paths to your plugins.
+As described below, plugin is loaded with Node.js's `require()`.
+So it can be a single file path or npm package directory path.
+You can specify both absolute path and relative path to application directory.
+For example, when you have `{app dir}/some_plugin.js`, you can specify `["some_plugin.js"]` as the value.

+These paths can caontains glob.
+For example, `plugins/*.js` will load all JavaScript files in `{app dir}/plugins` directory.

+Default value is `[]`.

 ### icon\_color

 Color of icon in menu bar. `"white"` or `"black"` is available.
 Default value is `"black"`.